Term Work, Tests, and Final Exams

 A request for re-grading of a mark beyond the instructor for term work may only be made for an item worth at least 20% of the course mark.

-All requests beyond the instructor must be made in writing in a timely manner, and no later than two weeks after the work was returned, explaining why the student believes the mark was inappropriate and summarizing all previous communications in the matter.
+All requests beyond the instructor must be made in writing in a timely manner after the student receives the final response from the instructor, but no later than two weeks after the work was returned, explaining why the student believes the mark was inappropriate and summarizing all previous communications in the matter.

 Students making a request for remarking must accept that the resulting mark will become the new mark, whether it goes up or down or remains the same.